 A spectacular downland ramble winding through some of the finest scenery in Sussex.
-The walk begins on the South Downs Way, with incredible views in all directions, before arriving at the brow of Amberley Mount (cameras at the ready!), then loops back along idyllic countryside tracks and pathways.
-There are no stiles but the terrain can be a bit uneven underfoot in some parts, and there is one short but steep climb.
+The walk begins on the South Downs Way, with incredible views in all directions, before arriving at the brow of Amberley Mount, then loops back along idyllic countryside tracks and pathways.

 Start / finish